🔥 SEAI Grant Alert: Secure up to €8,000 in government funding before 2026 updates!

 Diagram showing the layers of an external wall insulation system

-Cost and SEAI Grants for External Insulation in Ireland
+External Wall Insulation Cost and SEAI Grants in Ireland

 • SEAI Grants: The SEAI offers grants of up to €8,000 for a detached house to help with the cost.
 This makes the project far more accessible.
 Learn more on our SEAI Grants page.